 A self-diagnostic system incorporated in the sensor monitors the SRS.
-The system, however, does not monitor the SIPS airbags.
 If a fault is detected, the "SRS" warning light will illuminate.
 The light is included in the warning/indicator light cluster in the instrument panel.
 Normally, the SRS warning lamp should light up when the ignition is switched on and should go out after 5 seconds or when the engine is started.
 Check that this light is functioning properly every time the car is started.